eMetaboHUB/Forum-DiseasesChem/app/SBML_upgrade/README.md

 use annot_SBML.py

 To compute this step, a SBML graph and at least one Id-mapping graph should be imported in the Virtuoso RDF Store, using corresponding update files.
+The SBML graph contains initial external identifier uris that the program will try to extends, and Id-mapping graphs contains Inter/Intra ressources equivalences to compute this process.
+Used Id-mapping graphs and SBML graph will be mentionned as sources in the *void.ttl* file associated to the annotation graph.

 Using imported SBML graph and Id-mapping graphs (*MAPPING_GRAPH* section), this script will extends external ressources, by creating new links using the *bqbiol:is* predicate between species and external identifiers uris.